-This policy sets out how we will make community grants.
+This policy sets out how we will make decisions on community grant applications.

-The policy is overseen by the Finance Committee and was last updated in 2019.
+The policy is overseen by the Community Committee and was last updated in 2023.

 1.1 Knutsford Town Council has a commitment to encourage, support and promote volunteer organisations and charities within Knutsford for the benefit of the Town.
 The Town Council makes an annual budget provision for Community Grants to help meet its aims.